MobileRoboticsSkoltech/3D-plane-segmentation/DDPFF/README.md

 # Instruction
 ## Building the docker image of repo:

-You can build docker image using current `Dockerfile` in this directory:
+1) You can build docker image using current `Dockerfile` in this directory:
 ```
 docker build -t ddpff:1.0 .
 ```

+2) Or you can run ready docker image `tojiboyevf/ddpff:1.0`

 Then finally after building docker image run following command: